ENDscript 2.0

 • Main information is given according to the written marks, which shows protein-protein and protein-ligand contacts:

-A to Z, 0 to 9 or a to z means that the concerned amino acid residue has a non-crystallographic contact with an amino acid residue of the Chain A to Z, 0 to 9 or a to z (e.g. this amino acid residue is involved in a non-crystallographic interface).
+A to Z, a to z and 0 to 9 means that the concerned amino acid residue has a non-crystallographic contact with an amino acid residue of the Chain A to Z, a to z and 0 to 9 (e.g. this amino acid residue is involved in a non-crystallographic interface).

-A to Z, 0 to 9, a to z in italic means that the concerned amino acid residue has a crystallographic contact with an amino acid residues of the Chain A to Z, 0 to 9 or a to z (e.g. this amino acid residue is involved in a crystallographic interface).
+A to Z, a to z, 0 to 9 in italic means that the concerned amino acid residue has a crystallographic contact with an amino acid residues of the Chain A to Z, a to z or 0 to 9 (e.g. this amino acid residue is involved in a crystallographic interface).

 # identifies a contact between two amino acid residues having the same names and numbers (e.g. along a 2-fold symmetry axis).